 Change the following paragraph as follows:

 The VHT/HE/Ranging NDP [#1732, #1767]Announcement frame has two three variants, the VHT NDP Announcement frame, the HE NDP Announcement frame and the Ranging NDP Announcement frame.
-The two three formats are distinguished by the setting of the HE subfield and the Ranging subfield in the Sounding Dialog Token field.
+The two three formats are distinguished by the setting of the NDP Type subfield in the Sounding Dialog Token field.

 Change Figure 9-59 as follows: